-A TRICARE EOB is not a bill.
-It is an itemized statement that shows the action TRICARE has taken on your claims.
+A TRICARE explanation of benefits (EOB) isn't a bill.
+It's an itemized statement that shows the action TRICARE has taken on your claims.
 An EOB is for your information and files.

 After reviewing the EOB, you have the right to appeal certain decisions regarding your claims and must do so in writing within 90 days of the date of the EOB notice.
 You should keep EOB statements with your health insurance records for future reference.